 Distribution and habitat

-Natural remnant North Island kokako populations are confined to a few scattered forests in the northern half of the North Island, particularly in the Waikato, Bay of Plenty, Te Urewera, South Auckland and Northland.
-Since 1981, has been successfully translocated to Little Barrier, Kapiti and Tiritiri Matangi Islands, Mount Bruce Scenic Reserve (Wairarapa), Boundary Stream Mainland Island (Hawkes Bay), Ngapukeriki (East Cape), Ark in the Park (Waitakeres, west Auckland), Whirinaki and Otanewainuku (Bay of Plenty), Maungatautari (Waikato) and Puketi (Northland).
-They characteristically reside in tall, diverse native forest, usually with a canopy of tawa or taraire with emergent podocarps or kauri.
-Kokako have successfully bred in planted diverse shrub- and tree- hardwoods on Tiritiri Matangi Island.
+The eleven relict North Island kokako populations are confined to scattered forests in the northern half of the North Island, particularly in the Waikato, Bay of Plenty, Te Urewera, South Auckland and Northland.
+Since 1981, has been successfully translocated to 14 other sites: Little Barrier, Kapiti and Tiritiri Matangi Islands, Pukaha (Wairarapa), Boundary Stream Mainland Island (Hawkes Bay), Ngapukeariki (East Cape), Ark in the Park (Waitakeres, west Auckland), Whirinaki and Otanewainuku (Bay of Plenty), Maungatautari and Pirongia (Waikato), Paraninihi and Pouiatoa (Taranaki), and Puketi (Northland).
+Kōkako characteristically reside in tall, diverse native forest, usually with a canopy of tawa or taraire with emergent podocarps or kauri.
+Kōkako have successfully bred in planted diverse shrub- and tree- hardwoods on Tiritiri Matangi Island.

-The North Island kokako population has increased from c.330 pairs in 1999 to c.
-1595 in 2017 due to pest control at key sites, and translocation.
-The largest populations, with more than 100 pairs each, are in Pureora Forest, Hauturu (Little Barrier Island ), Te Urewera, and Mapara (Waikato).
-Other large populations (> 50 prs) are at Mataraua/Waima (Northland), Hunua Ranges, Kaharoa-Onaia and Rotoehu near Rotorua, and there are 14 other smaller populations.
+The North Island kokako population has increased from c.330 pairs in 1999 to c.2080 in 2021 due to pest control at key sites, and translocation.
+The largest populations, with more than 100 pairs each, are in Pureora Forest, Hauturu (Little Barrier Island), Te Urewera, Mapara (Waikato), Rotoehu (near Rotorua) and Hunua Ranges.
+Other large populations (> 50 prs) are at Mataraua/Waima (Northland), and Kaharoa-Onaia near Rotorua, and on Kapiti Island near Wellington.
 Breeding pairs and unpaired singles defend 4-25 ha territories year-round by singing, which limits density.

 Threats and conservation

 Predation at nests by ship rats and possums is the primary cause of current declines of North Island kokako.
-Food reduction mainly by possums and predation by stoats are unhelpful secondary factors.
+Food reduction mainly by possums and deer, and predation by stoats are unhelpful secondary factors.
 All current populations must be continually managed against introduced mammal pests, either by repeated pest control on the mainland, or by vigilance against pest invasion on islands.
 Ship rats and possums are routinely targeted by trapping and poisoning so that their numbers are low for the duration of the breeding season (November to February).
 Food supply influences the number of breeding attempts that kokako make, but nest predators determine the outcomes of these attempts.
 Several key populations are being restored primarily by community groups.
 Maintenance of genetic health also influences management; e.g. new populations are established with individuals from two different source populations, totalling >40 founders.
-The conservation status of this species was moved from nationally vulnerable to 'at risk - recovering' in 2013.
+The conservation status of this species was classified Threatened - Nationally Increasing in 2021.